Accelerate data models

 - Pivots that use unaccelerated datasets fall back to

-_rawdata, which means that they initially run slower.
+_rawdata, which means that they initially run more slowly.
 However, they can receive some acceleration benefit from ad hoc data model acceleration.
 See About ad hoc data model acceleration.

 - Pivots that use unaccelerated datasets fall back to